Giuseppe Galliano: The Battle of Adwa and death

 In the last days of February, the Italian army had supplies only for a few days.
 It was necessary to retreat or to advance to Adwa in order to reach the warehouses of Adi Ugri and Asmara.
 Baratieri was more favourable to the retreat but the other generals were inclined to the attack.
 In the night between 29 February and 1 March, Baratieri decided at last to face the enemy with his 20,000 men against 100,000 of Menelik II.
 He was led to a risky manoeuvre, and to engage battle, by a telegram of Francesco Crispi (head of the government) sent on 25 February: “This one is a military tuberculosis, not a war”.
 On the night of 29 February, the army moved in three columns: Colonel Galliano took part in the centre one, 2,500 soldiers guided by General Giuseppe Arimondi.
 On the Rajo Mount, Galliano tried to cover the left wing of the brigade of Arimondi by blocking the Abyssinians.

-In this effort, he and all his soldiers fell.
+According to accounts recorded after the battle, Colonel Galliano was wounded and subsequently withdrew from the fighting in search of medical assistance.
+While receiving treatment, he was reportedly captured by Ethiopian warriors, some of whom recognized him from the siege of Mekelle.
+Contemporary Italian sources claimed that Galliano was executed by his captors, who accused him of violating the terms under which he had previously surrendered.
+According to these accounts, Emperor Menelik II ordered that the prisoner be brought before him, but Galliano stated that he did not want to see "that pig."
+An enraged Ethiopian warrior then decapitated him, and presented his head to the Emperor.

 A second Gold Medal of Military Valor was conferred posthumously to Galliano.
-Galliano, the first Alpine decorated with the gold medal, was also the first officer who received two Gold Medals of Military Valuor, thus breaking off the tradition of not awarding it twice to the same person.
+Galliano, the first Alpine decorated with the gold medal, was also the first officer who received two Gold Medals of Military Valour, thus breaking off the tradition of not awarding it twice to the same person.